-Being the oldest club in Belgium, Royal Brussels Cricket Club’s origins can be traced back to 1885 in an original document, now in the MCC museum at Lord’s detailing the committee members, playing conditions, fees and ground.
+Royal Brussels Cricket Club is the oldest club in Belgium and its origins can be traced back to 1885 in an original document, now in the MCC museum at Lord’s detailing the committee members, playing conditions, fees and ground.
 There is a painting depicting the opening of the Brussels Cricket Club ground at the Bois de la Cambre dated 1866 which until recently hung on the staircase in the pavilion at Lords.

 The first recorded cricket match in Belgium was played between the Guards at Enghien some 30 km from Brussels, before the Battle of Waterloo, attended by the Duke of Wellington.
 We do not know the result, but when a match between the cricket section of the Brussels Sports club and the Guards was played in 1965, to commemorate the 150th anniversary of the battle of Waterloo, and attended by the Duke and Duchess of Kent, that match ended in a draw.

-We have records of the club’s existence in the mid-1920’s and we know cricket was being played before the start of the second World War but the recent history of the club really starts from 1953.
+We have records of the club’s existence in the mid-1920’s and we know cricket was being played before the start of the second World War, but the recent history of the club really starts from 1953.
 For many years the club relied for fixtures on clubs coming over from the UK, teams from Holland and the British Forces in Germany, and Antwerp C.C.

 The club also had tours, and the occasional weekend, in Southern England as well as playing the Standard club in Paris.
-The RBCC has been host to many famous people and clubs amongst which were; Sir Pelham Warner and Godfrey Evans in the early 1950’s, Hampshire C.C.C. in 1967, The Whitbread Wanderer’s in 1973 (including Roy Marshall, David Graveney, Graeme Yallop and Len Coldwell), The Romany club, Nomads, the Forty club of England, the Cricket Society and Sir Garfield Sobers.
+The RBCC has been host to many famous people and clubs amongst which were Sir Pelham Warner and Godfrey Evans in the early 1950’s, Hampshire C.C.C. in 1967, The Whitbread Wanderer’s in 1973 (including Roy Marshall, David Graveney, Graeme Yallop and Len Coldwell), The Romany club, Nomads, the Forty club of England, the Cricket Society and Sir Garfield Sobers.

 All are welcome to turn up to nets or and/or just to watch cricket and have a drink at the bar.

-I look forward to greeting you at the club,
+I look forward to greeting you at the club.